-Oregon's Kindergarten Assessment includes one easyCBM math measure in numbers and operations.
+Oregon's 2015-2016 Kindergarten Assessment includes one easyCBM math measure in numbers and operations.
 The easyCBM math assessments are based on the National Council of Teachers of Mathematics (NCTM) Curriculum Focal Point Standards.
-Whereas easyCBM delivers the math assessment online, Oregon's Kindergarten Assessment is delivered through paper-and-pencil forms.
-The administration conditions were modified, from those required when the easyCBM system is used as a performance measure; by ODE in order prepare school system to meet the needs of entering kindergarten students.
-Administration changes included: modifying directions for clarity, requiring explicit directions as given in the Test Administration Manual and within the Assessor Booklet, restricting the number of times that a test administrator can correct a student (for example, soft/hard consonants, long/short vowels, pointing/vocalizing).
+Whereas easyCBM delivers the math assessment online, Oregon modified the Kindergarten Assessment to paper- form.
+Administration changes included: modifying directions for clarity, requiring explicit directions as given in the Assessor Booklet, restricting the number of times that a test administrator can correct a student (for example, soft/hard consonants, long/short vowels, pointing/vocalizing), and presenting math items in order of difficulty.

-• Approaches to Learning (Child Behavior Rating Scale from Bronson et.al.
+Approaches to Learning (Child Behavior Rating Scale from Bronson et.al.
 1990)

-A Child Behavior Rating Scale (CBRS) is based on teacher observation of the student during regular classroom activities and routines.
+The Child Behavior Rating Scale (CBRS) is based on teacher observation of the student during regular classroom activities and routines.
 These items focus on a child's approaches to learning, self-regulatory skills and interpersonal skills.
-This CBRS has been demonstrated to be strongly predictive of reading and math achievement in elementary grades and has been validated in wide range of cultural contexts.
+The CBRS has been demonstrated to be strongly predictive of reading and math achievement in elementary grades and has been validated in wide range of cultural contexts.

-Common Core State Standards and Smarter Balanced Common Assessment

-Beginning with the 2014-2015 school years, Oregon will utilize assessments based on the Common Core State Standards for English/Language Arts and Mathematics.
-The 2014-2015 assessment for these subjects complies with all criteria set forth by Smarter Balanced Common Assessment.
+Common Core State Standards and the Smarter Balanced Assessment Beginning in the 2014-2015 school years, Oregon utilized assessments based on the Common Core State Standards for English/Language Arts and Mathematics.
+The 2015-2016 assessment for these subjects complies with all criteria set forth by the Smarter Balanced Assessment Consortium.

-Oregon is a part of the collaborative consortium of states that have adopted the Common Core State Standards (CCSS).
+Oregon is a part of the collaborative consortium of states, called the Smarter Balanced Assessment Consortium (SBAC), that have adopted the Common Core State Standards (CCSS).
 These standards are part of an important movement to align teaching and learning across our state, our country, and even internationally.
 The CCSS address standards for K-12 and do not currently include standards for early childhood.
 It is important, however, that early educators become familiar with the standards and understand how to facilitate early experiences that will prepare children for success in school.